robertncole1/personal-bio-site-instructions/personal-bio-site-05.md

 # Personal Bio Site Finale 🎉🎉🎉

-1. You should go through AT LEAST 3 projects and deploy them with Firebase.
+1. You should go through AT LEAST 3 projects (individual or group) and deploy them with Firebase.
 1. Each project marked as 'available' (shown on the DOM) should have a clickable link that goes to the deployed site.
 1. You should have real data everywhere throughout your personal site.
 No lorem.
 1. Completed README (description, screenshots, 'how to run', and link to deployed site).